Cycle Network Guidelines

-We ask that everyone wishing to register an interest in the Business Cycle Network, familiarise themselves with the following guidelines.
+We ask that anyone considering taking part in the Cycle Network, reads and familiarises themselves with our following guidelines.

 Equipment and Kit

 - Check the weather forecast before we ride and bring suitable clothing for the conditions.
 If the weather doesn’t look great, bring trainers, t-shirt and shorts etc, as we will likely be using the Spin Studio at Nuffield Health instead of going out on the road.

 - As the west country is often hilly, and we will not be off-road, please use a road bike.
 A light hybrid may be suitable.
 TT bikes and use of tri-bars will not usually be appropriate for group riding.

 - We will provide you with a route prompt card and on the back will include a space for you to include your emergency contact details.
 Please keep this with you at all times on the ride.

 - Please ensure you have a filled drinking bottle with you, at least one spare inner tube, tyre levers and a pump in case of a puncture.